-Being underwater on your mortgage does not refer to having a home that has flooded.
+Being underwater on your mortgage does not refer to having a flooded home.
 Instead, it means that your current debt on the house is higher than the current value of your home.
-Unfortunately, this is a situation that occurs far more often than anyone wants to admit.
-In fact, according to Irvine, California-based ATTOM Data Solutions, in the first quarter of 2019, 9.1 percent of American homes had market values that were at least 25 percent lower than the balance remaining on their mortgage.
+Unfortunately, this situation occurs far more often than anyone wants to admit.
+In fact, according to Irvine, California-based ATTOM Data Solutions, in the third quarter of 2022, 2.9 percent of American homes had a combined estimated balance of loans that were at least 25 percent more than the market value.

 Fortunately, those numbers have fallen dramatically in the last five years — though that offers little comfort if you are one of the nearly 5.2 million homeowners currently facing a negative equity situation in your home’s value.
 A condition, as it happens, that makes refinancing or selling your home extremely difficult.

-These are a few of the options to consider if you find yourself in this situation.
+These are a few options to consider if you find yourself in this situation.

 One option to consider is to remain in your home rather than attempting to sell it for a probable loss.
-Even if you are facing work-related relocation, you could keep your home and consider using it as a rental property instead.
+Even if you face work-related relocation, you could keep your home and consider using it as a rental property instead.

 Why is staying put attractive?
-Home values, like many other things in the world today, are cyclical.
+Like many other things in the world today, home values are cyclical.
 Areas that may be experiencing a slow economic state of affairs today will likely pick up and, provided the home is in a stable state of repair, improve in value in time.

 If there is no critical reason to leave your home, consider remaining in your home until the market corrects itself and home values improve.
 You may even consider making improvements to your home during this time that will help to increase its value once you decide to put it on the market.